athos/Postmortem/README.md

 ;=> []
 ```

-Using it together with `with-session`, you can disable logging temporarily:
+Using it together with `with-session` disables logging temporarily:

 ```clojure
 (pm/set-current-session! (pm/make-session))